Maximizing Conversion Rates with Effective Customer Review Strategies

 Rating and review indicators should be visible the moment the screen loads.
 However, they should also be located where users expect them to be.

-H&M’s product detail page, for instance, breaks predictability as the rating and review indicator is at the bottom of the screen.
+For instance, H&M’s product detail page breaks predictability as the rating and review indicator is at the bottom of the screen.
 The average rating is not likely to help persuade the visitor to add the item to their cart.
 It’s bound to be ignored, as it’s in an unconventional location:

 Resist the urge.

-You need to try and be balanced, so visitors will trust you.
+It would be best if you were balanced so that visitors would trust you.
 What you’ll end up with are products with both great and crappy ratings, but on the whole, users will be more likely to trust you and buy from you.

 Research conducted by social commerce company Reevoo showed that …

-• 68% of consumers trust reviews more when both good and bad ratings are present.
+• 68% of consumers trust reviews more when good and bad ratings are present.

 • 30% of consumers become skeptical and suspect censorship or faked reviews when there are no bad reviews.

-You can mitigate the effect of unfavorable reviews by responding to them.
+Responding to unfavorable reviews can mitigate the effect.
 For instance, if the poor rating is due to a defective product, you can tell the shopper about your replacement guidelines.
-This way, you address the customer’s concern, and at the same time, show other shoppers that you provide great post-sales support.
+This way, you address the customer’s concern and, at the same time, show other shoppers that you provide great post-sales support.

-Responses from the Lego team are personalized but useful.
-This example provides the user with next steps, rather than a dead end.
+Responses from the Lego team are personalized but valuable.
+This example provides the user with the next steps rather than a dead end.

 I’m talking about the reviews of the reviews.

-The reason so many websites ask if a review is helpful is that it works.
-It generates more attention to the most useful, amusing, or informative reviews, where more users are more likely to spot them.
+So many websites ask if a review is helpful because it works.
+It generates more attention to the most useful, amusing, or informative reviews, where more users are likelier to spot them.

-Photos and videos submitted by other customers play an important role in gaining a shopper’s confidence in a product.
+Photos and videos submitted by other customers are essential in gaining a shopper’s confidence in a product.

 Consider these numbers from ProductReviews:

-• 88% of consumers look for visuals like photos and videos submitted by other users prior to making a purchase.
+• 88% of consumers look for visuals like photos and videos submitted by other users before purchasing.

-• Products that have reviews with visual content can have a 69% lift in conversions compared to those without.
+• Products with reviews with visual content can have a 69% lift in conversions compared to those without.

-• 72% of consumers say they’re more likely to purchase a product that has reviews with visual content along with the text.
+• 72% of consumers say they’re more likely to purchase a product with reviews with visual content and text.

 • 44% of shoppers consider a customer-submitted photo more valuable than that from a retailer or brand.